ARK-Builders/ARK-Drop/README.md

 ## Sharing Options

-Drop provides multiple ways to share transfers:
+ARK Drop provides multiple ways to share transfers:

 - **Deep Links**: Share via messaging apps, email, or any text-based communication
 - **QR Codes**: Perfect for in-person sharing or when devices are nearby